 In Coral Bay, I love to make a few stops.
 Skinny Legs is a really interesting place to grab drinks and a burger.
 But make sure you save room because you don’t want to miss out on Coral Bay’s other delicious food options.

 The Tourist Trap is one of my favorite places on the island.
 Yes, it is nothing more than a few tables and chairs and can be easily missed from the road.
 But you do not want to miss the lobster roll.
 In fact, the lobster roll is so good, I forgot to snap a picture.
 Just trust me, order the lobster roll and anything else on the menu and you will love it!
+(Edited: the Tourist Trap is now closed but check out a few of my other favorite places to eat.)

 After the Tourist Trap, we love to drive to Salt Pond or Lameshur Bay for a quick snorkel and dip in the beautiful water.